bowdoin-csci2200/bowdoin-csci2200.github.io/usefullinks.md

 - [Building blocks for theoretical computer science](http://mfleck.cs.illinois.edu/building-blocks/) by Margaret Fleck
 - [Mathematics for Computer science](http://opendatastructures.org/LLM.pdf)by Lehman, Leighton and Meyer

-There are lots of resources online, such as  videos, animations, visualizations, practice problems and solutions, which you are allowed to explore if you feel they help you understand the material.
-However, you must be careful __not to search the internet or use generative AI (such as ChatGPT) to learn about the specific problems in the quizzes, labs and assignments__.
-Doing so consitutes violation of academic honesty for this class (see policies for more details).

 Below is a list of resources  (by no means exhaustive) which I highly recommend.